 • Sign Language

-4. Pronunciation Activities
+4. ESL Activities: Pronunciation

 Our pronunciation activities are a fantastic tool to have students practice pronunciation and work on their articulation even when you, the language model, are not around.
 Our AI-supported pronunciation templates offer speech-to-text and text-to-speech features in 18 different languages: Arabic (15 variations), Chinese (4 variations), Danish, Dutch, English (9 variations), French, German, Italian, Japanese, Korean, Persian, Polish, Portuguese, Russian, Spanish (20 variations), Swedish, Thai, Vietnamese.

-While it does not replace the teacher as a language model and certainly has its flaws, it can still be used to get students to listen and speak more in the foreign language and help them overcome any barriers, fears, and nervousness when speaking in the new language.
+While it does not replace the teacher as a language model and certainly has its flaws, it can still be used to get students to listen and speak more in a foreign language and help them overcome any barriers, fears, and nervousness when speaking in the new language.

-My students really enjoyed these activities because it gave them a chance to practice in private, without the rest of the class or even me listening to them.
+My students really enjoyed these activities because they gave them a chance to practice in private, without the rest of the class or even me listening to them.
 They could make mistakes without worrying about others laughing, and they could repeat each sentence as often as they wanted until they got it right.
-I never graded my students on these activities because I wanted them to keep practicing and playing with the language while also receiving instant feedback from the AI software, how much they got right and which words they didn't pronounce correctly.
+I never graded my students on these activities because I wanted them to keep practicing and playing with the language while also receiving instant feedback from the AI software, how much they got right, and which words they didn't pronounce correctly.

 There are three different templates possible for pronunciation, of which I believe the Listen and Speak one is the best and most valuable, as it allows the students to listen to the AI that reads the sentence you (the teacher) wrote and then lets the students repeat the sentence while typing out what it (the AI) heard.